Team841/BetaSwerveAK/README.md

 ![Logo](/Team_841_logo.jpg)
-# 2024 Offseason Robot Code Crescendo FIRST Robtics Competition
+# Crescendo Offseason Robot Code
 ![Robot](/Calliope.jpg)

 This is Team 841's offseason robot code for the 2024 season.
 It implements the AdvantageKit logging framework, PathPlanner for autonomous routines, and WPILib's Command-Based programming for control.